txt/se20/docs/l07analytics.md

   - N = size(learners)
   - Seek  m that  most (\*) divides the data into most different regions (diff=distinguishable+small effect)
     - If none, left everyone gets the same rank
-    - Else reak the data, left and right, recurs on each half
+    - Else break the data, left and right, recurs on each half

 (\*) Givens cores on N learners, find argmax V:
 - For m= 2 to N